jsinger67/parol/crates/parol/README.md

 ## State of the project

-- Version 1 of `parol` is stable and production ready with all the usual disclaimers.
-It receives fixes on branch `release1.0`
-You should use the latest releases available on crates.io with version >=1.

-- Version 2 is stable and production ready with all the usual disclaimers.
-It receives fixes on branch `release2.2`

-- Version 3 is stable and production ready with all the usual disclaimers.
-It receives fixes on branch `release3.1`
+### Versions 1 through 4

+are no longer being developed; there will be no further new features or bug fixes.
+This decision was made to reduce maintenance overhead.
+Please upgrade to Version 5.

+### Version 5

-- Version 4 is the current stable version.
-It is in active development to receive new features and bug fixes.
-Watch CHANGELOG closely and update when new releases are published.
+is the current stable version.
+It is under active development and receives new features and bug fixes.
+Monitor the CHANGELOG closely and perform updates as soon as new releases become available.
+Version 5 is functionally compatible with Version 4, with the exception of a few changes to the public interface.
+Regenerating your Version 4-created parser using Version 5 should be sufficient for the migration.

 ## Dependencies